mcuntz/mcplot/docs/source/full_example.rst

                     string=True, bold=False, braces='both', usetex=self.usetex,
                     mathrm=True, italic=True)

-           # Final axes layout
+           # Final axes layout.
-           # Labels set if not empty.
+           # Labels are set if not empty.
            # Axes limits are only set if not None.
            if xlab != '':
                plt.setp(ax, xlabel=xlab)